 - Application and prospect of additive manufacturing technology in the preparation of permanent magnetic materials

-- Progress in research on corrosion mechanism and protection of NdFeB permanent magnet materials
+- Research status and challenges of corrosion and protection of sintered NdFeB permanent magnet materials

-- Development of rare earth permanent magnet materials and application analysis in motors
+- The development of rare earth permanent magnet materials and its application in permanent magnet motors

 - Research on local demagnetization behavior of sintered NdFeB rare earth permanent magnet materials